inayatrahimdev/Internship-Webpage/README.md

 ## Getting Started

-To view or modify the Ezitech Internship Webpage, follow these steps:
+To view or modify the Internship Webpage, follow these steps:

 1. **Clone the Repository**:
    ```bash